Tachyonic and parametric instabilities in an extended bosonic Josephson junction: Beyond linearization with numerical simulations

-When modes interact with themselves, they can cause rapid growth of the mode with momentum $3 \tilde k^*$.
-This is because the process $(\tilde k^*, \tilde k^*) \to (-\tilde k^*, 3 \tilde k^*)$ involves the highest number of already highly occupied modes allowed by momentum conservation~\cite{Zache:2017dnz}.
-Furthermore, the momentum modes with $\tilde k^*$ can interact with the condensate mode in $\phi_1$, which is expected to increase the occupation number of the $ 2 \tilde k^*$ mode.
+When macroscopically occupied modes start interacting, the mode with momentum $3 \tilde k^*$ starts growing due to the dominant scattering process $(\tilde k^*, \tilde k^*) \to (-\tilde k^*, 3 \tilde k^*)$~\cite{Zache:2017dnz}.
+Furthermore, the momentum modes at $\pm \tilde k^*$ can also engage in interactions with the condensate mode of $\Psi_1$.
+This process is expected to increase the occupation number of the $ 2 \tilde k^*$ mode~\cite{Zache:2017dnz}.

-In principle, the process of secondaries repeats itself and leads to the occupation of even higher momentum modes.
-An alternative way to observe the secondary instabilities would be to directly seed the primaries, as in Ref.~\cite{Zache:2017dnz}.
-At later times, the growth of all modes stops, and one enters a nonperturbative regime where single processes no longer dominate the dynamics.
-In this regime, the clear peak structure of the spectrum is washed out.
-Particles are distributed in many momentum modes, and the system thermalizes (grey lines for $\tau \to \infty$ in Fig.~\ref{fig:pitrappedgeneral+saddle}).
+Over time, the process of the secondary instabilities continues, resulting in the occupation of progressively higher modes.
+An alternative approach to study these secondary instabilities is, rather than letting the time evolution fill these excited modes, to directly seed the primary modes, as discussed in Ref.~\cite{Zache:2017dnz}.
+At later times, the growth of all modes deviates from the exponential growth and then eventually stops, as no single process dominates the dynamics.
+In this final phase, the distinct peak structure of the spectrum is lost, particles spread across various momentum modes, and the system undergoes thermalization (represented by gray lines for $\tau \to \infty$ in Fig.~\ref{fig:pitrappedgeneral+saddle}).